-Communication module is supported by MC68EN360 Quad Integrated Communication Controller [10].
-The QUICC is a versatile one chip integrated microprocessor with peripheral combination.
+Communication module is supported by Integrated MC68EN360 Quad Communication Controller [10].
+The QUICC is versatile chip integrated one а microprocessor with peripheral combination.
 It is the logical extension of MC68302 design and includes communication processor, two IDMA controllers and four general purpose timers.
-This combination simplifies interfacing a microcomputer base system to a packet network by providing the linklayer services of sequencing, flow control, error control and multiplexing of logical links.
-Communication module (Fig.3) is based on glueless system design.
-That means, QUICC interfaces gluelessly to an EPROM or flash EEPROM, DRAM SIMM module and Dual Port RAM as an interface to the control system.
-For the Ethernet LAN capability of the QUICC additional SIA transceiver is required.
-Ethernet serial MC68160 EEST supports connections to the attachment unit interface or twisted-pair Ethernet formats.
+This combination simplifies interfacing a microcomputer base system to a packet network by providing the link-layer services of sequencing, flow control, error control and multiplexing of logical links.
+Communication module (fig.2) is based on glueless system QUICC interfaces design.
+That means, gluessly to an EPROM or flash EEPROM.
+DRAM SIMM module and Dual Port RAM as an interface to the control system.
+For the Ethemet LAN capability of the QUICC additional SIA tranceiver is required.
+Ethemet serial MC68160 EEST supports connections to the attachment unit interface or twistedpair Ethemet formats.
 The EEST provides a glueless interface to the QUICC.
-The QUICC supports the Ethernet/IEEE 802.3 protocol, widely used as LAN and it is predominant form of Local Area Network technology used with TCP/IP.
+The QUICC supports the Ethernet/IEEE 802.3 protocol.
+This is a widely used LAN and it is predominant form of Local Area network technology used with TCP/IP.
 It uses an access method based on CSMA/CD approach.
 It operates at 10 Mbit/sec and is based on the frame structure.
 The 48-bit destination or source address is used.